efatmae/efatmae.github.io/_pages/research.md

 This consists of generating multiple plots for the achieved results.
 Often enough, observing the same results using different metrics reveals new insights and information.
 With the help of the new module, the analysis of the produced data shall be significantly simplified and easily configurable to the developers needs.

+## More topics include:
+### Visualizing Transformations and Rewriting of Functional Programs
+(Suitable for bachelor and master students)

+### Implementing an LLVM Frontend for Lift
+(Suitable for bachelor and master students)